Campus Improvement Plan

 Strategy's Expected Result/Impact: Increase individual student achievement in ELAR and Math as measured by STAAR.

-Staff Responsible for Monitoring: Administrators, MCLs, Instructional Specialists, and teachers
+Staff Responsible for Monitoring: Administrators, MCLs, Instructional Specialists, and Teachers.

 Title I: